mijinc0/record_on_chain/README.md

 ```

 `keyfile`
-Information such as encrypted secret key is written in the key file. **Please note that the private key is not encrypted if the password is empty.**
+Information such as encrypted secret key is written in the key file. **Please note that if the password is empty, the private key is protected only by salt.
+This is not secure.**

 `configfile`
 Information such as the destination of the data is written in the config file.